WELCOME

 in the first book of the Bible decrease (or even increased) as time passed.
 Realizing that our life span depends upon over 7,000 genes, I concluded that if two races that differed greatly in their average life spans intermarried, the offspring from these first generation marriages would be the average of the two life spans of the two races.
 With this knowledge, I combined the average life span of the descendants of Adam (about 929 years obtained from the biblical genealogies) with an average life span of 60 years for the pre-Adamic race.
 The result was 494.50 years.
 To find the various life spans that might have been on the earth in the next generation, I combined this value with 60 and 929 years to obtain two more life spans.
 The possible life spans at this time would have been 929, 711.75, 494.50, 277.25, and 60 years.
 I made similar calculation for two more generations.
 From these possible life spans I obtained a number of possible life spans for Shem, Noah’s son.
 I discovered that Shem’s actual life span was quite near one of Shem’s most probable theoretical life spans.

 I then calculated the most probable life spans for each of the patriarch’s life spans and compared each of these life spans with the life spans given in the Bible.
 In each case, the actual life span was close to one of the most probable life spans.
 I made bar graphs of these results.
-A graph (chart 16) summarizing these data exhibited by these bar graphs is shown at the my website; please link to this page and scroll down to chart 16 to see this chart.
+A graph (chart 16) summarizing these data exhibited by these bar graphs is shown at the my book.
 The chart shows a continuous line connecting the actual life spans of the patriarchs; the short lines show the most probable life spans of the patriarchs who lived from about 2700 BC to 2000 BC.
-Please observe that each of these patriarchs’ actual life spans lies very close to one of the most probable theoretical life spans.
+Each of these patriarchs’ actual life spans lies very close to one of the most probable theoretical life spans.
 But since these most probable life spans were calculated based upon the thesis that Adam’s descendants married into an existing human race, the evidence for such a dual origin thesis is very convincing.
 What is more, since Adam and Eve appeared suddenly approximately 6,000 years ago, having potential genetic life spans of over 900 years, this data is very strong in support of God’s immediate creation of Adam and Eve; it also defends the trustworthiness of the Bible.

 The Bible Teaches Pre-Adamites Descended from the Heavens and the Earth

-If you look at the description of the surroundings in Genesis 1, you discover that it is at a time when people were scavengers, eating from the trees and bushes but not planting and harvesting their crops.
+If you look at the description of created man's surroundings in Genesis 1, you discover that it is at a time when people were scavengers, eating from the trees and bushes but not planting and harvesting their crops.
 In contrast, Genesis 2-4 describes Adam and his sons as farmers who plant and harvest crops or tend herds.
-A thorough study of the description of Adam’s responsibilities in the Garden of Eden will reveal a land watered by irrigation.
-This describes the agriculture of Mesopotamia at the time of Adam and Eve.
 We cannot place the time of Adam and Eve thousands of years in advance of this age.

 Genesis 2:4 is a very misunderstood verse which becomes a key to properly interpreting the Bible.
 It says, “These are the generations [Lit. rendering from NASB notes] of the heavens and the earth when they were created, in the day that the LORD God made earth and heavens.”
 [1] To whom does this verse refer?
 Does it make reference to Genesis 1 or to Genesis 2, which describes the creation of Adam and Eve?
 In my book I defend a rule of Hebrew syntax which states, “If there is no conjunction before the formula and a conjunction after the formula, then the formula refers backward.”
 In all other places in Genesis where the Hebrew word generation is used it refers to people and means descendants.
 A paraphrase of Genesis 2:4 would then be: “These people, whose creation we have just described, are the descendants of the heavens and the earth….”
 Does this verse indicate that God did not create the people of Genesis 1 directly from the soil as He created Adam and Eve (Genesis 2), but rather He created them through some other method of descent?
 Let us now look at a passage that may cause us to answer this question in the affirmative.

 The longevity of the mixture of races would at first drop.
 But, if the mixing occurred at a relatively slow rate, the average life span of the mixture would level off at about 120 years.
-This is because the rate of reproduction of the people with 120-year to 240-year life spans would no doubt be greater than those whose life spans were shorter.
+This is because the rate of reproduction of the people with 240-year lifespan, compared to the people with a 240-year life span, would no doubt be greater.
 This brings us to the question: Why did God scatter the descendants of Noah after the flood?
 It must have been mainly so that the life spans of the whole world would not be raised to an average of 120 years.
 His forcing them to be scattered quickly caused a rapid dilution of their genome making this impossible.

-It is commonly known that science teaches that all life descended from a single cell.
-Theistic evolution believes that life descended into its present state, but its descent was dependent upon the creative work of God.
-Genesis 2:4 (previously quoted partly form NASB notes), which calls the pre-Adamites “the generations” [better translated “descendants”] of the heavens and the earth, seems to teach us that God used a method of descent to create the pre-Adamites.
+It is commonly known that science teaches that all life descended from a single cell, which in turn formed through natural means from nonorganic matter.
+Theistic evolution believes that life evolved into its present state, but its evolution was dependent upon the attentive creative work of God.
+Genesis 2:4 (previously quoted partly form NASB notes), which calls the pre-Adamites “the generations” [better translated descendants] of the heavens and the earth, seems to teach us that God used a method of descent, that is, evolution) to create the pre-Adamites.
 Years after this, he created Adam and Eve directly out of the ground.
 If this interpretation of the Bible is accurate, this greatly serves to harmonize the Bible and science.
 The scientific evidence for theistic evolution is mounting every day.
 One example, the evidence for the evolution of the whale from a four-footed land animal is immense.
 The transitional variations from land animal to the modern whale can be observed quite well, so well that Stephen J. Gould wrote, “but if you had given me both a blank sheet of paper and a blank check, I could not have drawn you a theoretical intermediate any better or more convincing than Ambulocetus.”
 [2] In the whale’s development, changes occurred, not only in the mammal’s skeleton, but also in its communication system, lungs, eyes, ears, skin, fins, tongue, nostril location, specially fitted mouth, and nipples.
 The implication in support for the descent of animals from our study of the alleged descent of the whale is staggering.
 If the whale descended from a tetrapod, as the evidence points, the mechanisms which produced change through descent must have been designed by God to have the capacity to produce great transformation in all aspects of an organism—in short, macroevolution.

 In order for us to see the wonder of God’s creative genius, we do not need to see sudden appearances of new species from inanimate materials; a look further back in God’s creative process will reveal the wonder of creation because we see the forces of nature, the structure of atoms, and the particles which compose the nucleus of the atoms were all designed so that the universe could sustain life.
 This aspect of creation is called the anthropic principle.